entsoe-web/cee-conf/_events/t02_new_market_design.md

 __A NEMO perspective__ – Aleš Tomec, Chair of the Board, OTE (tbc)

-__A supplier perspective__ – Juan Jose Alba Rios, Chair, EURELECTRIC Markets Committee (tbc)
+__A supplier perspective__ – Robert Jambrich, EURELECTRIC Markets Committee Member, Head of Foreign Regulatory Department, Slovenske Elektrarne

 __What the new market design has to solve: a 50Hertz perspective__ - Dirk Biermann, 50 Hertz

-Followed by a round table discussion and Q&A moderated by Peder Andreasen, President, ENTSO-E with: Zbyněk Boldiš, Mechthild Wörsdörfer, Christophe Gence-Creux, Aleš Tomec, Juan Jose Alba Rios, Dirk Biermann, Thomas Karall (APG), ELES (tbc), HOPS (tbc)
+Followed by a round table discussion and Q&A moderated by Peder Andreasen, President, ENTSO-E with: Zbyněk Boldiš, Mechthild Wörsdörfer, Christophe Gence-Creux, Aleš Tomec, Robert Jambrich, Dirk Biermann, Thomas Karall (APG), ELES (tbc), HOPS (tbc)